 - Retiree payment data comes from PPMS (for all Systems).
 New retiree data is also provided by TRS.
 The TRS information contains non-changing data elements that are not in PPMS.
 The OA maintains a database going forward that is developed from the matured information provided by TRS and PPMS;

 - The Charter Schools provide the data to TRS and TRS provides to OA;

-- Many of the new retirees show up as active/inactive due to timing and the end of the school year;
+- Many of the new retirees are reported as active/inactive (or disappear) due to timing and the end of the school year (the OA will identify members that dissappear from reporting through their reconciliation process so that they are included in the valaution);

 - Pensionable earnings are more complicated:

 - o Base Pay

 - o Summer Pay (Chapter 683)

 - o Per Session (e.g., coaches stipend)

 - o Coverages (covering for another teacher that is absent)

 - o 6th Period Pay

 - o Bonus (based on student performance)

-- There is more reliance on accountants for asset infromation due to the TDA, variable and fixed funds (TRS has five variable funds).
+- There is more reliance on accountants for asset information due to the TDA, variable and fixed funds (TRS has five variable funds).